jantznick/campground/readme.md

 This project is designed to give you a massive head start when developing a SaaS application that requires sophisticated tenancy and permission models.

+This project was built largely with cursor on Gemini 2.5 Pro model and mostly monitored, refactored and approved by a senior level developer.
+There are some definite pieces of bad code in here, however everything seems to be functioning as expected.

 ---

 ## Core Features